nghi-truyen/Flight-Data-Analysis/README.md

 `$ pip install lifelines`

+The version number of each package is presented in `requirements.txt`.

 The notebook file includes all of codes for the simulation process as well as the graphs to visualize.

 The `input.txt` file is to calibrate the parameters of simulations: